t-neumann/slamdunk/doc/source/Dunks.rst

 **-t**               The number of threads to use for this dunk.
 NextGenMap runs multi-threaded, so it is recommended to use more threads than available samples (default: 1).
 **-q**               Deactivates NextGenMap's SLAMSeq alignment settings.
 Can be used to align plain QuantSeq data instead of SLAMSeq data.
 **-l**               Switches to local alignment instead of semi-global alignment.
 Semi-global alignments are the default for NextGenMap.
 **bam**    x         Fastq/BAM file(s) containing the raw unmapped reads.
-Can be multiple if multiple samples are analysed simultaneously.
+Can be multiple if multiple samples are analysed simultaneously (wildcard * is recognized).
 =========  ========  =====================================================================================================================================================================

 ------------------------------------------------------